 Public involved in the Exxon’s Oil Spill Crisis

 The public involved in the Exxon Corporation’s crisis were media, government agencies, environmental activists, oil industry, and Exxon stakeholders.
 This public was then divided into two, internal and external.
 Internal public includes Exxon stakeholders and oil industry, which focus on the business profitability to continue and safe their face without jeopardizing the whole operation.
 The main objectives were to maximize profits, minimize legal and financial results and criticism, which they were facing.

-External publics include environmental activists, government and gvernment agencies, and the media.
+External publics include environmental activists, government and government agencies, and the meia.
 They were focusing to investigate, give potential punishment, regulate, clean up the organization, demand immediate information and seek restitution of the corporation.
 The intented public went against the mindset of the organization.
 It happens because the corporation did not the concern, failed to involve the media, did not respond to the environmental activists and showed only very little leadership in it.
 The message could have been delivered in a more effective way.
 The corporation had its own designated representative and accepts to communicate openly.